purdue-tracelab/Exo_Fabric_Sensor_Controller/README.md

 If the `FlexSEA` Library is installed successfully, try to run the demo script by connecting the exoboots with a USB cable, but DO NOT put the battery in the boots.
 1. Demo scripts of python: `..\Actuator-Package-7.2.0\Python\flexsea_demo`, run the python script `run_demos.py` and select `0 read only` for testing.
-   In my case, the Demo scripts can be run on the Command Promot directly, no need to enter virtual environments.
+   In my case, the demo scripts can be run on the Command Promot directly, no need to enter virtual environments.
 3. Details in `3 GUI and Demo Scripts` on the Dephy website
 4. You can check the data log file in `DataLog` folder.
 5. Check data units in 13 `Units` on the Dephy website